ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Ultimately, all protocols that use redirect-based communication through the user's browser are susceptible to having an attacker try to co-opt one or more of those URLs in order to harm the user.
-It is the responsibility of the AS and the client software to provide appropriate warnings, education, and mitigation to protect end users.
+It is the responsibility of the AS and the client software to provide appropriate warnings, education, and mitigation to protect end-users.

 ## Processing Assertions {#security-assertions}